 Grinnell's curriculum is delivered by faculty with active research agendas and expertise across the globe.
 In addition to many departments that feature international content and perspectives, the college offers a rigorous curriculum in language, literature, and culture.
 Several concentrations, most notably Global Development Studies, European Studies, Russian, Central, and Eastern European Studies, East Asian Studies, and Latin American Studies, provide students with excellent opportunities to pursue interdisciplinary knowledge.
 Grinnell's academic centers and programs, including the Center for the Humanities, the Rosenfield Program in Public Affairs, International Relations, and Human Rights, and the Peace and Conflict Studies Program offer an outstanding array of lectures, workshops, and symposia related to international themes.
-Our International

-Visiting Scholar program allows writers, scientists, and artists to contribute courses to the curriculum as well.
+Our International Visiting Scholar program allows writers, scientists, and artists to contribute courses to the curriculum as well.
 Grinnell's Library and Faulconer Gallery provide outstanding resources for students seeking to deepen their international understanding.

 Grinnell's Office of Corporate, Government, and Foundation Relations has enjoyed significant success in securing support for international initiatives.
 The Henry Luce Foundation endowed a Professorship in Nations and the Global Environment and the William and Flora Hewlett Foundation funded a Program for Overseas Community Involvement, including internships and an interdisciplinary seminar.
 Grinnell's program in East Asian Studies has been supported through grants by the Andrew W. Mellon Foundation, the Japan Foundation, the Gardner and Florence Call Cowles Foundation, and the Freeman Foundation.
 Recently, a grant from the Mellon Foundation established a tenure-track line in Arabic and funded additional visiting instructors from the American University in Cairo.
 Individual faculty also continue to pursue grants that enhance their research and teaching.
-Several of the college's pending grants involve international components, and two of them, under review at the National Science Foundation, involve opportunities for students to travel abroad to work on international research teams.
+Several of the college's pending grants involve international components.

 As strong as the curriculum is, faculty often lack sufficient information about courses and internationally-oriented learning opportunities to advise students effectively toward a global education.
 Neither our electronic advising tools nor the college catalog permit searches based on simple terms (like "Africa," for example) to determine which courses have specific content.
-Beyond course titles, build on the precedent of the new Global Learning Program to design constituent "tags" that can be used to identify offerings in particular geographic areas or international themes.

-There are imbalances in the curriculum itself.
-In some fields, majors focus more heavily on Western traditions and lack significant coverage of non-Western content.
-More broadly, while students design and create more independent majors related to international studies than in any other field, aside from Global Development Studies the college lacks a major or concentration that is explicitly global in design and structure.
+There are also imbalances in the curriculum itself.
+While students design and create more independent majors related to international studies than any other field, the college offers no majors and only one concentration (Global Development Studies) that is explicitly global in design and structure.
 While area studies concentrations provide options for some students, such an absence may put the college at a disadvantage to peer institutions that do present such major offerings.